rdkcentral/rdkb-halif-cm/docs/pages/CMhalSpec.md

 ## Build Requirements

-The source code should be build under Linux Yocto environment and should be delivered as a shared `library libcm_mgnt.so`
+The source code should be able to be built under Linux Yocto environment and should be delivered as a shared library `libcm_mgnt.so`

 ## Variability Management